Answer all the questions

 The correct answer is:

-⭐ Medical doctors are likely to have inelastic supply in the short run because it takes time to become a doctor, and their supply is limited by the number of trained professionals.
-In the short term, the supply cannot quickly adjust to changes in demand.
+Medical doctors have an inelastic supply in the short run.
+It takes many years of training to become a doctor, so the number of doctors cannot increase quickly to meet changes in demand.

 Explanation: